BananaSupreme/Willow/Docs/Command Processing Module/Command_Processing_Module_TODO.md

   floated
 - We should certainly look into caching repeated commands, no point in processing a sentatnce twice if the user said the same thing.
-- Errors should not bring down the entire compilation process but just eliminate the specific command that failed.